AustinCodingAcademy/campus-manager/README.md

     1. Start MongoDB `mongod.exe`
       * Leave this running or just close the terminal window while running
       * You'll have to do this step every time you restart your computer

-### Cloud
-1. Fork the repository into your github account
-1. Create account on [c9.io](https://c9.io/) and connect it to your GitHub accuont
-1. Create a new Node.js workspace with your forked github repository
-1. In the terminal, install MongoDB `sudo apt-get install mongodb-org -y`
-1. Start MongoDB `mongod --smallfiles`

 ### App Dependencies
 After forking, cloning, and navigating into repository: